COVID-19 Updates and Information

 - Go straight home after dropping and/or collecting your child/children

-- Consider wearing a face covering during pick up and drop off
+- Wear a face covering during pick up and drop off

 Thank you for your support and understanding – together we will slow the spread of COVID-19 and save more lives.